SamuelHudec/pytorch_challenges/README.md

 Let's continue with creating model moduls from paper as before.
 Situation is now different, no examples as with MLP and NLP tasks.

+## My best practices
+* always develop in classical script not in jupyter notebook.
+This leads to the smoothness of the solution.
+* jupyter notebook is powerful, but use that power properly.
+I develop in scripts and using jupyter just for testing model parts.

-Anybody who have an idea for this challenge please do not hesitate to share.
-Challenge is accepted in advance.
+__Anybody who have an idea for this challenge please do not hesitate to share.
+Challenge is accepted in advance.__